briandowns/openweathermap/README.md

 ## Forecast

-For a given number of days.
+Get the weather conditions for a given number of days.

 - By City
 - By City,St (State)